0x5d/drcon/readme.md

 ```sh
 $ docker-machine ip <machine name>
 ```
-To get your virtual machine's IP.
+to get your virtual machine's IP.
 Replace "localhost" with that IP in the above URL, and you should be ready to go!
 Run more instances changing the mapped port (first one in ``6060:8080``), in the *Run the Go server* step.
 Notice that if you reload the page multiple times, the displayed IP changes.
 That's